jforbes14/eechidna/README.md

 The R package *eechidna* provides data from the 2013 Australian Federal Election and 2011 Australian Census for each House of Representatives electorate, along with some tools for visualizing and analysing the data.

-This package was developed during the rOpenSci auunconf event in Brisbane, Queensland, during 21-22 April 2016.
+This package was developed during the [rOpenSci auunconf event](http://auunconf.ropensci.org/) in Brisbane, Queensland, during 21-22 April 2016.
+[Peter Ellis'](https://github.com/ellisp/) work on the NZ electoral data was an important inspiration for this package.

 ## How to install

-You can install the package from github using `devtools`:
+You can install the package from github using `devtools`, like this:

 ```s
 devtools::install_github("ropenscilabs/ausElectR",